julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 The herb of courage and remembrance.

-- ✧ *Folklore:* Used in ancient funerary rites and wartime healing charms.
+**✧ Folklore:** Used in ancient funerary rites and wartime healing charms.
 Wards off fear and despair.

-- ✧ *Magical Uses:* Courage, protection, grief lifting.
+**✧ Magical Uses:** Courage, protection, grief lifting.

-- ✧ Healing Tip: Brew strong tea for courage rituals or carry a sprig in your pocket when facing sorrow.
+**Healing Tip:** Brew strong tea for courage rituals or carry a sprig in your pocket when facing sorrow.

 ---